-Shareholdings in this column do not include restricted stock units granted under the 1991 Plan, the 1996 Plan, the 2008 Plan, or the 2012 Plan (issuance of which has been deferred until retirement), compensation which has been deferred into Sonoco stock equivalent units, performance contingent restricted stock units granted under the 1991 Plan, the 1996 Plan, the 2008 Plan, or the 2012 Plan or restoration units credited under the Omnibus Benefit Restoration Plan.
+Shareholdings in this column do not include restricted stock units (issuance of which has been deferred until retirement), compensation that has been deferred into Sonoco stock equivalent units, or performance contingent restricted stock units granted under the 1991 Plan, 1996 Plan, 2008 Plan, 2012 Plan or 2014 Plan.
 Please see the columns to the right and footnotes 3, 4, and 5 below.

 - (2) Percentages not shown are less than 1%. - (3) Issuance of these shares has been deferred until retirement; accordingly, no present dispositive or voting rights are associated with them. - (4) Compensation deferred into Sonoco stock equivalent units.
-No dispositive or voting rights are associated with these units.
-Prior to 2009, Sonoco stock restoration units in the Omnibus Benefit Restoration Plan were credited to employees who had reached the Internal Revenue Code limits under the Sonoco Savings Plan to restore the Company match that would otherwise be lost because of these limits.
-Effective January 1, 2009, the Restoration Plan was amended to convert existing restoration units to investments unrelated to Sonoco stock. - (5) Performance-contingent restricted stock unit payouts which vested under the Long-term Incentive Compensation Program for the three year performance periods ended December 31, 2005 through December 31, 2012.
+No dispositive or voting rights are associated with these units. - (5) Performance-contingent restricted stock unit payouts which vested under the Long-term Incentive Compensation Program for the three year performance periods ended December 31, 2005 through December 31, 2014.
 Issuance of these shares has been deferred until retirement and no present dispositive or voting rights are associated with them. - (6) Includes 283,574 shares owned by an educational trust of which Mr. Lawton is a trustee.
-Mr. Lawton shares voting and investment power over these shares with six other trustees, but he has no pecuniary interest in these and disclaims beneficial ownership of these shares. - (7) Includes 223,338 shares owned by trusts of which Mr. DeLoach is trustee.
-Mr. DeLoach shares voting and investment power over these trusts with other trustees, but he has no pecuniary interest in these trusts and disclaims beneficial ownership.
+Mr. Lawton shares voting and investment power over these shares with six other trustees, but he has no pecuniary interest in these and disclaims beneficial ownership of these shares.